LTKFoundation/clinic_booking_project/README.md

 	d.
 Price range of deposit cost for booking.
 	e.
 By default, system sort doctors by nearest distance (if allowed), soonest available opening time, higher Up vote Doctor first.
 3. For each Doctor being display ON THE RESULT PAGE (defaul/after search/after sort), the following information are shown:
-	a.
+	*.
 Clinic's Name (Note to team: ussually Doctor will use their name as the clinic name.
 E.g: "Phòng khám bác sĩ Hùng").
-	b.
+	*.
 Doctor's Name.
-	c.
+	*.
 Doctor's expertise.
-	d.
+	*.
 Next opentime (day, time) NEXT TO A "BOOK NOW" button.
-	e.
+	*.
 Service price (for checkup only).
-	f.
+	*.
 Clinic's Address.
 NEXT TO A "SHOW MAP" button.
-	g.
+	*.
 Current rating result (Average rate) and Total Number of Comment (Click on total Number of Comment show Doctor details page with comment section opended).
 4. View a Doctor's Profile (described in Doctor Stories below)
 5. Register to become *_User_* Only User can Vote/Comment on a Doctor and Book for a checkup.
 	a.
 Guest can chose to register using: Facebook OR Google OR Phone number
 	b.
 After FB/G/Phone authentication, the additional info for User to input are(optional):
-		i.
+		*.
 Display name.
 By default, we fill in this form with data receive from authentication step (Name OR Email OR SMS).
-User can edit this to their preferred value. ii.
+User can edit this to their preferred value.
+		*.
 Citis where User lives.
-		iii.
-Payment information (Optional until they want to BOOK)
+		*.
+Payment information (Optional until they want to BOOK) *.
+Date of Birth
+		*.
+Gender
+		*.
+Address

 #*_User_*